See the Nav Map Legend for details about the various symbols shown by the map.

 Remove Distance measurement

-This menu item is active if you right click at the end of a distance measurement line (small cross).
-Removes only the selected line.
+Remove the selected line.
+This menu item is active if you right-click on the end point of a distance measurement line (small cross).

 Show Range Rings